Sweet and sour: Guo bao rou

-Guo bao rou (锅包肉 (鍋包肉)) is a classic dish from Northeast China (Dongbei), originating in Harbin, Heilongjiang Province.
+Guo bao rou (锅包肉 (鍋包肉)) is a classic dish from Northeast China originating in Harbin, Heilongjiang Province.
 It consists of large thinly sliced pieces of pork tenderloin in potato starch batter, deep-fried twice until crispy.
-They are then lightly coated in a variation of a sweet and sour sauce, made from freshly prepared syrup and rice vinegar, flavoured with ginger and garlic.
+They are then lightly coated in a variation of a sweet and sour sauce, made from freshly prepared syrup and rice vinegar, and flavored with ginger and garlic.
 The batter absorbs the sauce and softens.
-A Beijing variant has the sauce thin and watery, while the dish as prepared in Liaoning Province is often a thicker sauce with ketchup (tomato sauce) added to it.
-However, the true or original version of guō bāo ròu served in Harbin, Heilongjiang Province, is made with an amber-coloured sauce due to the fact that it uses caramelized sugar.
+A Beijing variant has the sauce thin and watery, while the dish as prepared in Liaoning Province often has a thicker sauce made with ketchup (tomato sauce).
+However, the true or original version of guō bāo ròu served in Harbin, Heilongjiang Province, is made with an amber-colored sauce due to the fact that it uses caramelized sugar.

+A similar dish is gu lao rou or sweet and sour pork.

-Squirrel-shaped Mandarin fish
+Squirrel fish

-Originating in Suzhou, Jiangsu province, the squirrel-shaped Mandarin fish (松鼠鱖魚) has a crisp skin but soft centre.
+Originating in Suzhou, Jiangsu province, the squirrel-shaped Mandarin fish (松鼠鱖魚) has a crisp skin but soft center.
 The fish body of Siniperca chuatsi is scored such that it fans out when cooked, similar in appearance to a bushy squirrel tail.
 The fish is served with a sweet and sour sauce drizzled on top and garnished with a little shrimp meat and dried bamboo shoots.

 Sweet and sour Yellow River carp

-A speciality of Shandong province, in particular the city of Jinan, the Yellow River carp is prepared by making diagonal slices partway through its flesh.
-It is next coated in corn flour then deep fried causing the fish to curl and the slices to open out.
-Finally a sweet and sour sauce is poured over the cooked fish.
-This is one of the distinctive dishes typical of Lu Cuisine.
+A specialty of Shandong province, in particular the city of Jinan, the Yellow River carp is prepared by making diagonal slices partway through its flesh.
+It is next coated in corn flour, then deep-fried, causing the fish to curl and the slices to open out.
+Finally, a sweet and sour sauce is poured over the cooked fish.
+This is one of the distinctive dishes typical of Shandong cuisine.

 Sweet and sour spare ribs

-A popular dish in Shanghai cuisine, sweet and sour spare ribs (糖醋小排 (tángcù xiǎopái)) are made using pork ribs that are lightly coated in corn starch and seasoned before being fried and served in a sweet and sour sauce.
+A popular dish in Shanghai cuisine, sweet and sour spare ribs (糖醋小排 (tángcù xiǎopái)) are made using pork ribs that are lightly coated in cornstarch and seasoned before being fried and served in a sweet and sour sauce.

 Korean cuisine

 In South Korea, a sweet and sour meat dish known as tangsuyuk (탕수육; 糖水肉) is one of the most popular Korean Chinese dishes.
-Made with either pork or beef, the bite-sized pieces are usually coated with potato/sweet potato starch/corn starch or glutinous rice flour, and double-fried in oil.
-The dish is served with sweet and sour sauce, typically made by boiling vinegar, sugar, and water, with variety of fruits and vegetables like carrot, cucumber, onion, wood ear mushroom, and pineapple.
+Made with either pork or beef, the bite-sized pieces are usually coated with potato/sweet potato starch/cornstarch or glutinous rice flour and double-fried in oil.
+The dish is served with sweet and sour sauce, typically made by boiling vinegar, sugar, and water with a variety of fruits and vegetables like carrot, cucumber, onion, wood ear mushroom, and pineapple.
 Starch slurry is used to thicken the sauce.